neurogym/neurogym/docs/wrappers.md

-verbose : Whether to print information about average reward and number of trials
+sv_fig : Whether to save a figure of the experiment structure.
+If True, a figure will be updated every num_tr_save. (def: False)